MorTzadok/MRI_seminar/README.md

 - NCI-ISBI: containing the DICOMS in directories TRAIN, LEADERBOARD, TEST.
 - NNRD: containing nnrd files in directories Training, Leaderboard, Test.

-then you should activate the enviroment using the enviroment.yml file
+then you should create the enviroment using the enviroment.yml file

+'''conda env create --file environment.yml and then activate the enviroment
+'''conda activate new_mri2

 # Regenerating the results